mwillsey/mwillsey.github.io/index.md

   and
   [linear algebra optimization](https://arxiv.org/abs/2002.07951).

-I've also worked on programming models for microfluidic chips.
+Earlier in my PhD, I also worked on programming models for microfluidic chips.
 The [Puddle][] framework aims to provide a safer, easier way to program these devices, which promise to make labs-on-a-chip (LoCs) scalable and affordable.